 Making the broth for the metemgee

-The rich coconut milk broth is what makes metemgee stand out.
+The rich coconut milk broth is what makes metemgee a stand out dish.
 To make the broth, I sauté onion and garlic in coconut oil which compliments the flavor of the coconut milk.
 Then I add fresh coconut milk.
-You can also used canned coconut milk but fresh coconut milk work best for this dish.
-I season the broth and let it come to roaring boil before adding my ground provision.
+I season the broth and let it come to a roaring boil before adding my ground provision.

 Adding duff to your metemgee